jyotiyadav2508/Blog_Website_PP4/README.md

 * Click create app.
 * Click Reveal Config Vars and add a new record with `DATABASE_URL`.
 * Click Reveal Config Vars and add a new record with `PORT`.
-* Click Reveal Config Vars and add a new record with the `DISABLE_COLLECTSTATIC = 1`(note: this must be removed for final deployment).
+* Click Reveal Config Vars and add a new record with the `DISABLE_COLLECTSTATIC = 1`(note: this must be either removed or set to 0 for final deployment).
 * Next, scroll down to the Buildpack section, click `Add Buildpack` select python and click Save Changes.

 ### 3. Set up Environment Variables